3lvis/shared-layer-poc/README.md

 - esbuild dev/build aliases React to a single instance for the web

 Result: no “Invalid hook call”, no duplicate React, smooth HMR.

+### Android (React Native 0.82) notes
+- New Architecture is enabled by default.
+Android initialization uses:
+  - `SoLoader.init(applicationContext, OpenSourceMergedSoMapping)`
+  - `DefaultNewArchitectureEntryPoint.load()`
+- This registers the merged-So mapping so native symbols (e.g. `react_featureflagsjni`) resolve correctly from the merged `reactnative` library.

 ## Prerequisites
 - Node.js 18+